On this page

 'the system of means and resources available to health services cannot serve the promotion, maintenance and restoration of health unless completed by a social welfare system, the protection of the natural and human-made environment, together with the social and economic environment, as well as by health promoting public policies and practices'.

-c) create the conditions whereby all patients may preserve their human dignity and identity, and their right of self-determination and all other rights may remain unimpaired,
+- create conditions for all patients to preserve their human dignity and identity,

-d) define the general professional requirements and guarantees of the quality of health services, regardless of the legal status of service providers and the funding of services,
+- establish the general professional requirements and guarantees of the quality of health services,

-f) enable that individual and community interests may be asserted in harmony, current public health objectives may be attained, the required funding may be available and deployed in an optimal way, and health sciences may continue to develop.'
+- enable the interests of the individual and the community to be reconciled, current public health objectives to be achieved, the necessary resources to be available and optimally used, and health sciences to develop.

-Various civil organisations and ecclesiastical institutions deal with issues concerning the youth, such as
+Various civil organisations and church institutions deal with issues that affect youth, such as

 - upbringing and education,